GNscSHI/SE-CGCNN/data/README.md

 ## Dataset description
-The folders here are some datasets as examples for SE-CGCNN to work on, which can act as `root_dir`
+The folders here are some datasets as examples for SEM-CGCNN to work on, which can act as `root_dir`
 - sample-single and sample-multi are two toy datasets for a quick test.
 - surface_property1 is the dataset of facets of binary Mg intermetallics (can be generated with [instruction](../original_dataset))